Digital-Repository-of-Ireland/dri-documentation/depositor-guide/01-0-lifecycle.rst

 DRI follows best practice guidelines in terms of digital formats and metadata creation.
 This allows for interoperability and enhances discoverability in digital repositories.
 We have developed a series of metadata guidelines for DRI and metadata quality control among others.

+Though DRI provides recommendations on formats for ingest, it will ingest non-standard formats, in an effort to balanace best practice with the realities of existing institutional data.
+DRI staff work closely with new Depositors to encourage the ingest of recommended formats, and will highlight poor format choices early in the Membership phase.

 **Resources:**

 `DRI Factsheet No. 1: Metadata and the DRI V2 <https://doi.org/10.7486/DRI.bz60sj10d>`_